Opix/AbTechAssignment/README.md

 # AbTechAssignment
 An assignment from AbTech.
-Duplicating an existing app (see 3 .png screen shots) which I saw in an iPad.
+Duplicating an existing app which I saw in an iPad.
 Data is from a .json file, and displayed in a UITableView.

 Data consists of several groups, and each one is in a UITableView section.
 The first row in a section is header,